fauzymadani/salut/README.md

 To use it, simply attach the path of the salut binary to the top of your shell config file.
 Salut will then launch, everytime you open your shell.

-> ![WARNING]
-> Depending on the shell you are using, this may break scripts or worse, as the application will only close, when `q\n` has been sent to `stdin`.

 ### Installation
 Salut does not come pre-built for any distributions.
 You have to build it your self.